-Monitoring and Tax Planning – Evidence from State-Owned Enterprises
+Monitoring Incentives and Tax Planning – Evidence from State-Owned Enterprises

-In this paper, we provide new evidence on the association of state ownership and tax planning and show that shareholders’ monitoring incentives affect a firm’s tax planning.
-Using the unique setting of the German corporate tax system, we distinguish between state owners that directly benefit from state-owned enterprises’ (SOEs’) income tax payments and those that do not.
-Our results indicate that the negative association between state ownership and tax planning is concentrated in SOEs where the state owner directly benefits from the tax payments.
-These results are robust to various specifications and suggest that shareholders’ monitoring incentives are a determinant of firms’ tax planning activities.
+This study provides new evidence on the association of state ownership and tax planning by showing that a state owner’s monitoring incentives affect a firm’s tax planning.
+Using the setting of a developed market economy, Germany, we distinguish between state owners that directly benefit from state-owned enterprises’ (SOEs’) income tax payments and those that do not.
+Our results indicate that state ownership is not associated with less tax planning unless the state owner directly benefits from higher tax payments.
+These results are robust to various specifications and suggest that shareholders’ monitoring incentives are a determinant of a firm’s tax planning activities.

 Keywords: tax avoidance, monitoring, ownership Structure, state owned enterprises